awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 When an instance terminates, the data on any instance store volumes associated with that instance is deleted\.

 By default, Amazon EBS root device volumes are automatically deleted when the instance terminates\.
 However, by default, any additional EBS volumes that you attach at launch, or any EBS volumes that you attach to an existing instance persist even after the instance terminates\.
 This behavior is controlled by the volume's `DeleteOnTermination` attribute, which you can modify\.
-For more information, see [Preserving Amazon EBS volumes on instance termination](#preserving-volumes-on-termination)\.
+For more information, see [Preserve Amazon EBS volumes on instance termination](#preserving-volumes-on-termination)\.

 You can prevent an instance from being terminated accidentally by someone using the AWS Management Console, the CLI, and the API\.
 This feature is available for both Amazon EC2 instance store\-backed and Amazon EBS\-backed instances\.
 Each instance has a `DisableApiTermination` attribute with the default value of `false` \(the instance can be terminated through Amazon EC2\)\.
 You can modify this instance attribute while the instance is running or stopped \(in the case of Amazon EBS\-backed instances\)\.
-For more information, see [Enabling termination protection](#Using_ChangingDisableAPITermination)\.
+For more information, see [Enable termination protection](#Using_ChangingDisableAPITermination)\.

 You can control whether an instance should stop or terminate when shutdown is initiated from the instance using an operating system command for system shutdown\.
-For more information, see [Changing the instance initiated shutdown behavior](#Using_ChangingInstanceInitiatedShutdownBehavior)\.
+For more information, see [Change the instance initiated shutdown behavior](#Using_ChangingInstanceInitiatedShutdownBehavior)\.

 If you run a script on instance termination, your instance might have an abnormal termination, because we have no way to ensure that shutdown scripts run\.
 Amazon EC2 attempts to shut an instance down cleanly and run any system shutdown scripts; however, certain events \(such as hardware failure\) may prevent these system shutdown scripts from running\.